|||

 Stained Glass Open Studio

-Please note that Stained Glass Open Studio is only open to people CURRENTLY enrolled in a MULTI-WEEK class with Shannon Brennan.
+Please note that Stained Glass Open Studio is only open to people CURRENTLY enrolled in a MULTI-WEEK class or past students with Shannon Brennan.

 Wednesdays & Saturday 6-8pm